-Fatigue is one of the most common disabling diabetes symptoms.
-Diabetes fatigue can disrupt and interfere with all aspects of daily living.
+Diabetes fatigue is one of the most common disabling symptoms of the disease.
+It can disrupt and interfere with all aspects of daily living.

 What causes diabetes fatigue, and why is it so common?

 We’ve written about fatigue before and received tons of great comments on those posts.
 But this time let’s go deeper and find the whole range of causes and solutions, even if it takes a few weeks.
 Hopefully, everyone will find something that might help them, because this is a serious problem.

 For example, Melanie wrote, “[Fatigue] really takes a toll on my family and things we can do.
 I just want to have the energy to play with my son and to do things around the house or with friends…I can’t drive more than 30 minutes because my husband is afraid I will fall asleep…and wreck [the car].
 (I have dozed while driving before.)”